 In fact, your performance in this round will determine if you’re the right fit or not.

-10 Most Important Preparation Tactics for Amazon Onsite Interview
+10 Most Important Amazon On-site Interview Preparation Tactics

-While you do that, here are some crucial tips that’ll help you prepare for your Amazon onsite interview in the right way.
+While you do that, here are some crucial tips that’ll help your Amazon on-site interview preparation in the right way.

 1. Focus on the Important Stuff